Emma Carrick-Anderson

 Emma Carrick-Anderson (born 17 June 1975) is a Scottish former alpine skier who competed for Great Britain at the Winter Olympic Games in 1992, 1994, 1998 and 2002.

 Skiing career

 Originally from Dunblane, Carrick-Anderson began skiing at the age of two and was racing by the age of six; she spent four years attending the Austrian Ski School in Schladming.
 In 1992, she was named as the Scottish Skier of the Year.

 Carrick-Anderson made her debut at the 1992 Winter Olympics at the age of sixteen.
-She competed in four Olympics, six World Championships, and numerous World Cups l.
+She competed in four Olympics, six World Championships, and numerous World Cups.

 Post-Skiing

 She announced her retirement in 2003, stating that while she remained motivated she was "fed up with living out of a suitcase."
 She had also found it difficult to adapt to the new skis that came into use for competition.

 Following her retirement, she relocated to the French Alps to work as a ski instructor, and has done commentary work for Eurosport and the BBC.

+Carrick-Anderson now focuses her time on coaching her three boys – Zak, Freddy and Luca – who are all competing on the Europa Cup circuit.
+"When they were young, skiing was fun.
+I think a lot of kids get pushed into ski racing too early."